-A. The Real Interest Rate

-The first indicator that we will look at to support the claim that there was an increased flow of profits into the financial sector is the real interest rate.
+2.1 The Real Interest Rate.
+The first indicator that we will look at to support this claim is the real interest rate.

-Figure 3 shows clearly the much commented on fall in the real interest rates in the mid 1970s, followed by their sharp increase beginning with the Volker shock to levels above what they had been in the 1950s and 1960s.
-Both the long-term interest rate that is involved in capitalist investment and the short-term interest rate that is involved in immediate operations followed this pattern.
+Figure 3 shows clearly the widely noted fall in real interest rates in the mid-1970s, followed by their sharp increase beginning with the Volker shock to levels above what they had been in the 1950s and 1960s.
+Both the long-term interest rate that is relevant for investment and the short-term rate that is involved in immediate operations followed this pattern.
 This "revenge of the rentiers" in itself suggests that there would be an increased flow into the financial sector, but we support that conclusion through numerous further considerations in the rest of this section.